nkrsic/blog-monorepo/apps/studio-nkrsic-blog/README.md

+# Studio component

+This package handles the Sanity studio that can be connected to a front-end app which renders the rich content.

 # Sanity Clean Content Studio

 Congratulations, you have now installed the Sanity Content Studio, an open-source real-time content editing environment connected to the Sanity backend.